w-A-L-L-e/printerface/README.md

+# Printerface control your printer with a raspberry pi
 Printerface is something I cooked up to allow me printing to my 3d printers (reprap's) with the browser.
 This allows you to control your 3D printer over the internet using your laptop, ipad, iphone, Android phone or any browser capable device.
 It was made for the inexpensive Raspberry Pi (http://www.raspberrypi.org/) but it has also been reported to work with things like MK802